Senior Research Scientist, Biotechnology Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Individuals with less than five years' experience take home around $96K.
-In contrast, though, people who have been on the job for five to 10 years report a six-figure median of $103K.
-Biotechnology Senior Research Scientists claiming one to two decades of experience make an estimated median of $108K.
-Survey participants with more than two decades under their belts actually report earning less than people with less experience; the former take home only $105K on average.
+Individuals with less than five years' experience take home around $97K.
+In contrast, though, people who have been on the job for five to 10 years report a six-figure median of $104K.
+Biotechnology Senior Research Scientists bring in $109K after working for 10 to 20 years.
+Biotechnology Senior Research Scientists who claim more than two decades of experience actually make somewhat smaller average paychecks of $105K.

 Pay Difference by Location

-For Biotechnology Senior Research Scientists, busy San Francisco offers a higher-than-average pay rate, 23 percent above the national average.
-Biotechnology Senior Research Scientists will also find cushy salaries in Princeton (+16 percent), Cambridge (+15 percent), Seattle (+10 percent), and South San Francisco (+8 percent).
-Compared to the national average, St. Louis Biotechnology Senior Research Scientists have considerably lower salaries, 30 percent below the national average to be exact.
-Location appears to be a major driving force in pay for those in this profession.
-Workers in Madison and Carlsbad earn salaries that trail the national average for those in this profession (24 percent less and 16 percent less, respectively).
+San Francisco is home to an above-average pay rate for Biotechnology Senior Research Scientists, 22 percent higher than the national average.
+Biotechnology Senior Research Scientists will also find cushy salaries in Princeton (+15 percent), Cambridge (+14 percent), Boston (+9 percent), and Los Angeles (+9 percent).
+Biotechnology Senior Research Scientists in St. Louis take home the lowest salaries, earning a whopping 28 percent less than the national average.
+Workers in Madison and Carlsbad earn salaries that trail the national average for those in this profession (23 percent less and 16 percent less, respectively).